 Unit testing focuses on testing small units of code at a time.
 It breaks the system down into its individual classes or methods and tests them each separately.
 Unit testing is important for making sure each piece of an application works as expected, so that these pieces can then be combined with other parts of the application in order to ultimately have a full working system.

 Here, Unit testing was done using PHPUnit 5.3.
-We performed unit tests on two of the model classes in our system, LoginForm and UserSchedule.
-For each class, a PHPUnit test class was written that included a test for each method in the model class, to ensure that every method works as expected.
+We performed unit tests on two of the model classes in our system, described below:

+Tested items:

+LoginForm: it was important to test the LoginForm class because this class is needed for users to access the system.
+Without access to the system, nothing else can be done.
+To test this unit, we created a PHPUnit test class called LoginFormTest, which consists of methods to test each function of the LoginForm class, as well as a setUp() method that creates a testable LoginForm object and provides sample input (username and password) for the form.

+UserSchedule: the UserSchedule model class was chosen for unit testing since it accesses the database and is critical for generating a schedule.
+To test this unit, we again made a PHPUnit test class, called UserScheduleTest with methods to test each function.
+The setUp() method creates a testable UserSchedule object and opens a connection to the database, and the tearDown() method closes the database connection after the test is run.

 Requirements Testing:

 Requirements testing breaks a system down based on its requirements, and tests each one of them to ensure they function as expected.
 It is important for checking which requirements are met and which are not met.
-Here, each requirements test case includes a test ID, description, expected output, actual output and result.
+For each different requirement, several test cases are performed with different possible scenarios or inputs.
+Here, each test case includes a test ID, description (describing the input), expected output, actual output and result.
 If the actual output matches the expected output, the result is a pass.
 If not, the result is a fail.
 For any failed tests, we can return to the source code used to implement this requirement and identify the bugs that caused it to fail.
+We tested the following requirements:

+Tested items:

+UC1: Login

+UC2: Logout

+UC4: Browse Course List

+UC6: Generate Schedule

+UC7: View Saved Schedules

+UC8: View Academic Record

+UC9: Drop Course

+UC11: Save Generated Schedule

+UC13: Manage Courses

+UC14: Create Course

+UC15: View Courses

+UC16: Add User

+UC17: Search Users

+UC18: View User

+UC19: Update User

+UC20: Delete User

+UC21: Browse Users

 Stress Testing: